WagnerLisaK/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Summary
-The following was comopleted for this project:
+The following was completed for this project:
 1. Get random weather data from around the world.
 2. Ask the user what temperature range they would prefer for their travel vacation.
 3. From the list of cities that met the preferred temperature range, pick four cities to visit.